mikeross-git/loglisted/README.md

 ## License

-Code in this repository is licensed under the Apache License 2.0.
+Code in this repository is licensed under the Apache 2.0 License.